-REVIEW: This OP will be reviewed in May of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Chief Financial Officer and Vice President for Administration & Finance.
+REVIEW: This OP will be reviewed in May of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 It is university policy to grant permits for geophysical surveys on university lands when it is considered in the best interest of the university to do so and when certain conditions are satisfied.

 Persons desiring permits for geophysical surveys will make an application in writing to the Chief Procurement Officer, Texas Tech University, Contract Management Office, Box 41094, Lubbock, Texas 79409-1094, or email email@example.com, stating the location, nature, and duration of the surveys for which a permit is requested.
 The Chief Procurement Officer, based on the information provided, will consult with the Associate Vice President for Operations and, if appropriate, the Senior Managing Director of Grounds Maintenance and the Director of Agricultural and Farm Operations to determine the possibility of damage or destruction to streets, utility systems, drainage pipes, wells, irrigation systems, livestock, crops, fixtures, other property, other land improvements, and structures located under, on, and above the surface of university lands.
 If the likelihood of damage or destruction is determined to entail unacceptable risks, the request for a permit will be denied.
 If it does not, the permit will be granted if all other provisions of this OP are satisfied.

 A charge will be made for each permit.
 The charge is negotiable depending on the character of the terrain, the likelihood of damages, and the types of tests involved, but it will not be less than the following minimums:

 (a) Initial 15-day permit – $1,500